The Ultimate In Birding Tours

 Leaders: Vincent van der Spek and local bird guides

-13 Days Group Size Limit 7
+4 Days Group Size Limit 7

 Mount Aural Extension

-Sunday 15th February – Thursday 19th February 2026
+Wednesday 11th February – Sunday 15th February 2026

 5 Days Group Size Limit 7

-CAMBODIA & LAOS BIRDING TOUR: OVERVIEW
+CAMBODIA BIRDING TOUR WITH LAOS: OVERVIEW

-Among the truly wonderful selection of great birds that we will be looking for during our Cambodia & Laos birding tour are the rare Milky Stork (this is the only tour on which we still reliably see this fast-vanishing species!), Greater Adjutant, the near-endemic Giant and White-shouldered Ibises, White-rumped Falcon, the endemic Chestnut-headed Partridge, Green-legged Partridge, Siamese Fireback, the increasingly rare and hard-to-see Bengal Florican, Pale-capped Pigeon, the superb Coral-billed Ground Cuckoo, Spotted Wood Owl, Banded Kingfisher, Black-headed and Pale-headed Woodpeckers, the range-restricted Bar-bellied Pitta, Blue Pittas, the near-endemic Mekong Wagtail, the rare endemic Bare-faced Bulbul, the endemic Cambodian Tailorbird, the rare Manchurian (or White-browed) Reed Warbler, the now very range-restricted Chinese Grassbird, Jerdon’s Bush Chat, the near-endemic Sooty Babbler, the endemic Cambodian Laughingthrush (a species which most Cambodia tours omit), the near-endemic Cambodian Flowerpecker and Asian Golden Weaver.
+Among the truly wonderful selection of great birds that we will be looking for during our Cambodia birding tour are the rare Milky Stork (this is the only tour during which we still reliably see this fast-vanishing species!), Greater Adjutant, the near-endemic Giant and White-shouldered Ibises, White-rumped Falcon, the endemic Chestnut-headed Partridge, Green-legged Partridge, Siamese Fireback, the increasingly rare and hard-to-see Bengal Florican, Pale-capped Pigeon, the superb Coral-billed Ground Cuckoo, Spotted Wood Owl, Banded Kingfisher, Black-headed and Pale-headed Woodpeckers, the range-restricted Bar-bellied Pitta, Blue Pitta, the near-endemic Mekong Wagtail, the endemic Cambodian Tailorbird, the rare Manchurian (or White-browed) Reed Warbler, the now very range-restricted Chinese Grassbird, the endemic Cambodian Laughingthrush (a species which most Cambodia tours omit), the near-endemic Cambodian Flowerpecker and Asian Golden Weaver.
 A non-birding highlight will surely be a visit to the amazing temples of Angkor Wat.

 These days Cambodia is an open, safe and very friendly country that is easily accessible to the outside world, with its turbulent and tragic revolutionary period already decades in the past.
-This little-known and seldom-visited country, characterized by ancient temples, mighty rivers and remote forests, plays host to some avian delights which are nowhere else found so easily.
-Ancient Cambodians lived, very much as many of them still do today, in houses on stilts, existing on a diet of fish and rice.
+This interesting country, characterized by ancient temples, mighty rivers and remote forests, plays host to some avian delights which are nowhere else found so easily or which only occur in the country.

 Fortunately, throughout these troubles, much of Cambodia’s natural and cultural heritage remained intact, although logging is now proceeding at an alarming rate and so one fears for the future of a number of Cambodia’s special birds.
 Nowadays, with travel both safe and easy, this fascinating country receives a good deal of attention from cultural tourists, eager to visit the amazing temples of Angkor Wat.